 Incrementality

-Small steps are easier to build, test and roll out.
+Small changes are easier to design, test, roll out, and roll back when necessary.

 Controllability

-- Build: Small changes are easier to implement and test.
+- Engineering: small changes are easier to build and verify.

 Book